seandstewart/bardly/pending/romances/pericles/11-player.md

 A knight of Sparta, my renowned father;
 And the device he bears upon his shield
 Is a black Ethiope reaching at the sun
-The word,'Lux tua vita mihi.'
+The word, 'Lux tua vita mihi.'

 **SIMONIDES**
 He loves you well that holds his life of you.